fischbacher/TinyTapeout-IHP26a-StudentCoaching/docs/info.md

 512 kb in size, and the combined size of all images must be less than 1 MB.
 -->

-# NOTE: Outdated documentation below - we last-minute (literally) got our "big" wokwi design to work.

 ## How it works

 This is mostly an educational placeholder wokwi project, intended as a starting point for Swiss high school students